kartik-v/bootstrap-checkbox-x/README.md

 _string_, size of the checkbox control.
 Should be one of `xl`, `lg`, `md`, `sm`, or `xs`.
 Defaults to `md`.

 #### enclosedLabel
-_boolean_, whether to the checkbox input is enclosed inside a label.
+_boolean_, whether the checkbox input is enclosed inside a label.
 Defaults to `false`.
 Setting it to `true` is important if you have enclosed the base input inside a `label` tag.

 ### Plugin Events
 The plugin supports these events: